+The holiday resorts valle di Casies, Monguelfo and Tesido are situated in a quiet location, in the midst of a breathtaking mountain landscape.
+The famous Braies Lake and the imposing Tre Cime di Lavaredo are in the immediate vicinity.
 Monguelfo, the village with an abundant past and its own sun deck by the name of Tesido, is located at the entrance to the Val Casies Valley.
 It is Welsperg Castle, which, on its sunny cliff, very carefully watches over who is passing through the gateway to undisturbed nature.
 It will tell anyone who visits and listens to its history about what was once the most noble family in all of Tyrol, the lords of Welsperg.
 It also plays a role in the Paul Troger Route as a stop.
 Those, on the other hand, who prefer to put their energy into nature instead of culture will find Tesido to be the ideal starting point.
 Countless strolling paths and hiking trails lead into a landscape of forests and meadows with abundant views of the Dolomites.
-A hike to the Malga di Tesido-Taistner Alm is on the must-do list both in the summer and in the winter.

 Is one of the sunny side valleys of the Val Pusteria Valley.
 A well-maintained road leads through the 20-kilometer-long valley.
 Tradition is written in capital letters in the region: Rustic farms and alpine huts invite you to stay.
 What makes the Val Casies Valley special is the unique landscape with the beautiful hiking trails and the mountain scenery.

 The historical town is especially known for its cultural treasures, such as Welsperg Castle, the works of Paul Troger or the fountains.
 Not only for culture lovers, but also for shopping fans and sports enthusiasts, the town in the Val Pusteria Valley has a lot to offer.